有機ELの世界に

 "In 2018, I was awarded the National Commendation for Invention Program along with Matsuura and Fukuoka for inventing the blue OLED element.
 Now, I have been honored with the Purple Ribbon Medal.
 This is not something I achieved alone, but with the cooperation of many people.
 I feel truly honored and grateful."

 For nearly 30 years since he was put in charge of OLED in his fourth year at the company, he has been working solely on OLED development.
-However, the road to developing a business that could become a new pillar of the oil refinery and achieving results was not an easy one.
+However, the road to developing a business that could become a new pillar of the wholesale oil company and achieving results was not an easy one.

 The start of tough days where business results are required

-"When the Japanese economy was still in the period of high economic growth, our company was looking into the next several decades and exploring new businesses other than petroleum, and we were considering various themes at our research laboratory.
+"When the Japanese economy was still in the period of high growth, our company was looking into the next several decades and exploring new businesses other than petroleum, and we were considering various themes at our research laboratory.
 Among those, electronic materials were selected as one of the themes related to petroleum, which is an organic compound."

 "When I joined the company in 1993, we were just hearing the footsteps of the bubble bursting.
 The various themes at the Central Research Laboratory where I was assigned were also on the verge of being reorganized.
 As the company's financial situation worsened and anxiety grew, all of the development team members were gathered together for regular training camps.
 The main theme of the training was 'How do we make a profit?'
 We received a lot of harsh criticism from executives promoting the electronic materials field, and I remember it being mentally tough."